Time Changes All Things: Greyfoot and the Princess of England ~ Fairytales

-At first they walked each on his own side of the road, without speaking; but in a little while the princess raised her eyes to look at the man who was now her husband.
+At first they walked on opposite sides of the road, without speaking.
+But after awhile the Princess raised her eyes to look at the man who was now her husband.
 To her astonishment she noticed that he was neither old nor ugly, but really a handsome young man, in spite of his old and tattered clothes.

 "Ah," he said, "it is not easy having a princess for a wife.
-Very well, then, I'll slow down, but move on we must."
+Very well then, I'll slow down, but move on we must."

 At last they arrived at a seaport.
-There Greyfoot obtained passage for himself and his wife as servants aboard a ship, and the princess felt much relieved when at last the shoreline of her father's land vanished from sight, although she had no idea where they were bound, nor did she care.
+There Greyfoot obtained passage for himself and his wife as servants aboard a ship.
+The Princess felt much relieved when at last the shoreline of her father's land vanished from sight.
+"At least no one I know will see me anymore in this state," she said glumly.
+She had no idea where they were bound, nor did she care.

 One evening Greyfoot showed his wife a wheelbarrow filled with pottery.

 In the evening, when Greyfoot returned, she told him of her terrible day.
-"Now our situation is worse than ever," said he, shaking his head, "for I have no money with which to pay for the pottery that's been broken."
-So they could do nothing but to share their daily dinner of bread and milk, and go to bed early.
+"Now our situation is worse than ever," said he, shaking his head, "for I have no money to pay for the pottery that's been broken."
+So they could do nothing but share their daily dinner of bread and milk, and go to bed early.

 Greyfoot came home the next evening with some exciting news.
-"I found a good job for you at the palace.
-They are preparing for a wedding, and tomorrow you are to help out in the kitchen.
+"I found a good job for you at the palace," he said.
+"They are preparing for a wedding, and tomorrow you are to help out in the kitchen.
 Do your best and make yourself useful.
 Maybe they will keep you and pay you good wages.
 Tomorrow they will give you your meals and twenty pennies besides."

 "To be fitted for a fine gown is surely a job you could do well," said Greyfoot.
 "And who knows?
 Maybe your wages could pay off our debts."

 Now she was taken into the palace, and attired in a gorgeous wedding gown, a bridal veil, and a pair of exquisite slippers.
-When finally the crown was placed on her head, everyone declared that the real princess could hardly be prettier than she.
-When the seamstresses were finished, the princess started to take off the bridal finery, but the chief lady-in-waiting stopped her.
-“Now you must take part in the rehearsal for the royal wedding," she said.
-"The bride will be very late arriving from Russia, and the court must practice the event.”
+When finally the crown was placed on her head, everyone declared that the REAL princess could hardly be more charming than she.
+When the seamstresses were finished, the Princess started to take off the bridal finery, but the chief lady-in-waiting stopped her.
+"We still need you to play the part for the rehearsal for the royal wedding," she said.
+"The court must practice the event, and the bride will be very late arriving from Russia."

 "Greyfoot" is based on "Greylegs," a story from Danish Fairy and Folk Tales by J. Christian Bay (Harper & Brothers Publishers: New York, 1899), pp. 35-46.